Burglary Charges: Get a Skokie Defense Attorney in Your Corner

 No Matter What the Burglary Charge, Andrew M. Weisberg Can Help

-A charge of burglary is rarely clear-cut; in almost all cases, there is some other charge associated with it that either indicates how the burglary was alleged to have happened (i.e. using burglary tools) or where it occurred (in a school or in a private dwelling, for example).
-Some charges that you may face if you’re accused of breaking and entering include:
+A charge of burglary is rarely clear-cut; in almost all cases, there is some other charge associated with it that either indicates how the burglary was alleged to have happened (i.e., using burglary tools) or where it occurred (in a school or in a private dwelling, for example).
+Some charges that you may face if you’re accused of breaking and entering include the following:

 - Burglary: 720 ILCS 5/19-1

 - Possession of burglary tools: 720 ILCS 5/19-2

 - Unlawful sale of burglary tools: 720 ILCS 5/19-2.5

 - Criminal trespass to a residence: 720 ILCS 5/19-4